Looking to deepen your meditation practice? Here are 10 ideas…

 10. Don’t Keep It a Secret: Come Out As a Meditator

-When I first started I was a bit timid about sharing the fact that I was a meditator; I was worried about being judged and mocked.
-In my defence, being teasingly called a hippy by those that did know along with some strange looks didn’t help.
-Despite its recent growth it’s still not the most commonplace practice and for many people conjures images of ascetic monks and calls to mind religious practices and connontations of ‘weird’ Eastern religions.
+When I first started I was a bit timid about sharing the fact that I was a meditator; I was worried about being judged and seen as a weird hippy.
+Despite its growth meditation still isn’t the most commonplace practice and for many people conjures images of ascetic monks and brings to mind religious practices of exotic Eastern religions.
 Whilst there’s no real easy way around this until perceptions change, it’s better just to be honest and open that you’re a meditator (isn’t that the case with most things?).
 You may be surprised to find that someone you know is interested and may even want to learn – you could even find yourself a meditation buddy.

 Housemates, friends and those close to you will understand that you need that quiet time alone and it will be easier to make time to sit without worries of distraction.
 If your boss knows you could even ask if there’s somewhere at your place of work where you can meditate.
 By ‘coming out’ you’ll identify yourself as a meditator and this shift in mentality will help you to maintain your continuity of practice.